aptos-labs/Aptos-Unity-SDK/README.md

 The goal of this SDK is to provide a set of tools for developers to build multi-platform applications (mobile, desktop, web, VR) using the Unity game engine and the Aptos blockchain infrastructure.

 ## Getting Started
-To get started, you may check our [Quick Start Guide](#).
-A set of examples and templates is also provide for easy start.
-An accompanying README file can be found in the open-source repository which provides further details on the integration.
+To get started, you may check our [Quick Start Guide](#quick-start-video).
+A set of examples and templates is also provided in the `Assets/Aptos/Unity-SDK/SDK-Examples` directory.
+This accompanying README file provides further details on the SDK and integration.

 ### Installation
 Two installation methods are provided: (1) installation through our `unitypackage`, and (2) installation through the Unity Package Manager

 1. Install by `unitypackage`
-    1. Download the latest `Aptos.Unity.unitypackge` file from [Release](https://www.google.com/)
+    1. Download the latest `Aptos.Unity.unitypackge` file from [Release](#)
     2. Inside Unity, Click on `Assets` → `Import Packages` → `Custom Package.` and select the downloaded file.
 2. Install by Unity Package Manager
     1. Open [Unity Package Manager](https://docs.unity3d.com/Manual/upm-ui.html) window.